-- You may need to cycle the ignition from off to on several times after refueling, to allow the fuel system to pump the fuel from the tank to the engine. - The indicator may come on.
+- You may need to cycle the ignition from OFF to ON several times after refueling to allow the fuel system to pump the fuel from the tank to the engine.
+On restarting, cranking time will take a few seconds longer than normal - Normally, adding one gallon of fuel is enough to restart the engine.
+If the vehicle is out of fuel and on a steep grade, more than one gallon may be required. - The indicator may come on.
 For more information on the "check engine" or the "service engine soon" indicator, refer to Warning lights and chimes in the Instrument Cluster chapter.